tamaraferreira/sdet-automation-test/README.md

 # sdet-automation-test
 ## What is Expected?
 This is a code challenge to test your skills related to the development of automated tests.
-We use pytest with python, and allure for the reports, but feel free to use what you are comfortable with.
+We use pytest with python, and allure for the reports, but feel free to use any framework or language you are comfortable with.

-This set of tests consists on two parts, one for a frontend test, and other for an API.
+The test consists in some steps to interact with a web page and assert some conditions, generating a report with the test result after the execution.

-## First Scenario - Front End test
+## Test Scenario - Front End test
 For this test you should follow the steps:
 1. Go to https://www.amazon.com and expand the 'All' hamburger menu